thevangelist/tie/README.md

 *Tie*  is a typeface conversion of the original Finnish traffic sign typeface that is available at [Liikennevirasto page](https://www.liikennevirasto.fi/avoindata/tietoaineistot/liikennemerkkien-kirjasintyyppi).

+## Usage / Installation

+1. Download the .OTF and .WOFF versions from the [fonts folder](./fonts) 2a).
+OS X: Drag-n-drop / copy the downloaded files to *Font Book* 2b.
+Windows: Drag-n-drop / copy the downloaded files to *Fonts (Control Panel)*
+3. Open your preferred text / visual editor and start making your own traffic signs

 ## Repository contents

 ```